An inclusive, empowered learning community that values diversity, lifelong learning and the pursuit of personal excellence.

 Student Leadership and Improvement Committee (SLIC)

-SLIC Reps will also, at various times, support school events held across the year.
+SLIC Representatives meet weekly and at various times, support SLIC and school events held across the year.
 This is a great way to develop their capacity as student leaders whilst promoting a sense of belonging and student voice at the school.